-UPDATE March 11, 2018: On 11th of March 2018, at 2 a.m., the daylight saving time began in the United States and clocks go forward 1 hour for spring and summer.
-The daylight saving time for 2018 began on March 11 and it will end on November 4, 2018.
-Daylight saving time lasts for a total of 34 weeks (238 days) every year, about 65% of the entire year (including leap years).
+UPDATE November 4, 2018: On 4th of November 2018, at 2 a.m., the daylight saving time ended in the United States and clocks go backward 1 hour for autumn and winter.
+The daylight saving time for 2019 will begin on March 10 and it will end on November 3.

 UTC Time now:

 For Daylight Time clocks will be set ahead one hour at 2 a.m. on March 10, 2019 and set back one hour at 2 a.m. on November 3, 2019.
 Now we are in Standard Time!